 When the sister who delighted their parents by her faithful embrace of Mexican culture dies in a tragic accident, Julia, who longs to go to college and move into a home of her own, discovers from mutual friends that her sister may not have been as perfect as believed.
 You can also check out this title as eAudio on Overdrive/Libby or as eBook on Overdrive/Libby.

-Humanity has nearly destroyed its world through global warming, but now an even greater evil lurks.
-The indigenous people of North America are being hunted and harvested for their bone marrow, which carries the key to recovering something the rest of the population has lost: the ability to dream.
+Humanity has nearly destroyed its world through global warming, and the indigenous people of North America are being hunted and harvested for their bone marrow, which carries the key to recovering something the rest of the population has lost: the ability to dream.
 In this dark world, Frenchie and his companions struggle to survive as they make their way up north to the old lands.
 For now, survival means staying hidden–but what they don’t know is that one of them holds the secret to defeating the marrow thieves.
 You can also check out this title as eAudio on OverDrive/Libby or as eBook on OverDrive/Libby.

 Whether looking back to a troubled past or welcoming a hopeful future, the powerful voices of Indigenous women across North America resound in this book.
 In the same style as the best-selling Dreaming in Indian, #NotYourPrincess presents an eclectic collection of poems, essays, interviews, and art that combine to express the experience of being a Native woman.
 Stories of abuse, humiliation, and stereotyping are countered by the voices of passionate women making themselves heard and demanding change.
 Sometimes angry, often reflective, but always strong, the women in this book will give teen readers insight into the lives of women who, for so long, have been virtually invisible.
 You can also check out this title as eBook on Overdrive/Libby.